 - Pay additional charge per kilowatt-hour (kWh).
 Because renewable energy costs more to produce than energy generated from traditional sources, the price is slightly higher.
 We use the premium to produce or purchase renewable energy and to enroll new participants.

-A typical residential customer uses about 750 kWh a month.
-Here is a comparison of additional charges for 750 kWh at the various participation levels (actual monthly charges vary based on usage):
+660 kWh was the average monthly use for a We Energies residential customer in 2017.
+Here is a comparison of additional charges for 660 kWh at the various participation levels (actual monthly charges vary based on usage):

 Energy for Tomorrow renewable energy program is a tariffed rate rider offered to We Energies electric customers.
 The tariff is regulated by the public service commission.
 All changes to these tariffs must be submitted to and approved by the applicable state laws and regulatory policies of the public service commission.
 Notification of changes to Energy for Tomorrow prices will follow regulations set forth by the public service commission.

 Customers enrolled in Energy for Tomorrow receive a fuel-cost adjustment (FCA) reduction based on participation level.
 Customers enrolled at 100 percent pay no FCA; enrollment at 50 percent receives a 50 percent FCA reduction; and enrollment at 25 percent receives a 25 percent reduction.

 Energy for Tomorrow program activation takes one or two billing periods.
 Energy for Tomorrow charges appear on We Energies energy bills.
 The charge is labeled, showing participation level and total charge each billing period.

 Residential customers may sign up, change participation level and withdraw from the Energy for Tomorrow renewable energy program at any time by notifying us at 800-242-9137 or email@example.com.
 There is no fee to withdraw or change participation level.